 Some observers have used this theory to allow the sequel Merlain's Apprentice to fit into continuity.
 Whether this is Fan Wank or not is open to interpretation.

-Unless Merlin conveniently left out the part where he got his head chopped off and died, I don't think even that can make Merlin's Apprentice fit continuity.
+Unless Merlin somehow figured out how to "conveniently leave out" the part where he got his head chopped off and died, not even that can make Merlin's Apprentice fit continuity.

 Villainous Valour: Vortigern very nearly wins the war through the sheer audacity of his winter attack and is always shown leading from the very front.
 He also refuses Mab's mystical protection, although Merlin dismisses that as stubborn pride.